Younger-hua/GKD/README.md

 :bell: **News:**
 -

-* [2026-03-02] We release the training code and model weights:zap:.
+* [2026-03-02] :zap::zap::zap:We release the training code and model weights.

 * [2026-02-21] :fire::fire::fire:GKD has been accepted by **CVPR26**.